bjett4409/CSC-449-Java-NU-Spring-2025/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for considering contributing to this project!
+Thank you for your interest in contributing to this repository!

-## 🧑‍💻 How to Contribute
+## 💡 How to Contribute

-- Fork the repository and clone your fork.
+- Fork the repository.
-- Create a new branch for your feature or fix.
+- Create a new branch for your changes.
+- Write clear, descriptive commit messages.
-- Make your changes with clear commit messages.
+- Ensure your changes follow project structure and naming conventions.
-- Submit a pull request to the `main` or `pos-test-ci` branch.
+- Submit a pull request for review.

-## ✅ Contribution Tips
+## 📌 Contribution Scope

-- Follow consistent code style (Java, JUnit 5, Maven).
+- Fix bugs or improve documentation.
-- Write or update tests for new features.
+- Add new unit tests.
-- Keep pull requests focused and atomic.
-- If applicable, update README with your changes.

-## Thank you for your contributions
+- Extend features in Spring Boot apps or utility services.
+- Enhance CI/CD or reporting pipelines.

+---

+We welcome your collaboration to improve the educational value and functionality of this repository!